 Lecturer in Treaty

-Matt worked at Charles Darwin University in a number of roles, including as a remote Land and Resource Management Lecturer, a Community Engagement Officer and a Research Officer.
-He also worked as the Research Coordinator of Tangentyere Council’s Research Hub in Alice Springs, an Aboriginal research unit dedicated to undertaking research that produces tangible difference in the lives of Town Camp residents.
+Matt worked previously as the Research Coordinator of Tangentyere Council’s Research Hub in Alice Springs; an Aboriginal research unit dedicated to undertaking research that produces tangible difference in the lives of Town Camp residents.
+He also worked at Charles Darwin University in various roles, including as a remote Land and Resource Management Lecturer, a Community Engagement Officer, and a Researcher.

-Bianca Williams is the Centre Coordinator, along with being a co-lead discussant for the Centre's critical reading group.
-Bianca also tutors in the subject Indigenous Treaties and Titles at the University of Melbourne.
-She has completed an undergraduate degree in Indigenous Studies and is currently undertaking a Masters degree in Justice and Criminology.
-She has a particular interest in the histories and contemporary politics related to the impacts of legislation on Indigenous lives.
+Bianca is the centre coordinator for the Australian Centre.
+She has tutored in Indigenous Treaties and Titles and Aboriginal Women and Coloniality at the University of Melbourne and has been the co-lead discussant for the ISRC’s critical reading group.
+Bianca has completed an undergraduate degree in Indigenous Studies and is currently undertaking a Masters degree in Justice and Criminology at RMIT.
+Her minor thesis explores how histories and contemporary policies impact Indigenous women’s lives.
 Bianca has a background in finance and worked in the field for fourteen years before joining the University of Melbourne.
-Her work in finance included establishing and managing a loan originations team dedicated to supporting the financial independence of individuals who would normally be overlooked by mainstream lenders.
-Bianca belongs to the Ngemba people of Bourke New South Wales.
-She has lived on Kulin Nations land for over a decade.
+Bianca belongs to the Ngemba people from Bourke NSW, however, has lived on unceded lands of the Wurundjeri and Boonwurrung peoples of the Kulin nations for over a decade.

 Doug Nightingale is the Research Coordinator.
 He is a white settler from Manchester, now living and working on the unceded lands of the Wurundjeri and Boonwurrung peoples of the Kulin nations.
 Doug completed a BSc (Hons) at Warwick University in 2018, majoring in Economics.
 He completed a MA in Gender, Sexuality and Culture at the University of Manchester in 2020.
 His thesis explored settler homonationalism within contemporary LGBTQ campaigning and how it relates to the continued disavowal of Indigenous sovereignty in so-called Australia.
 Doug’s research interests include gender, sexuality, settler colonialism and Indigenous-settler relations.
 He is currently working as a research assistant on an ARC Discovery Project with academics from the University of Melbourne and the University of Queensland, investigating Indigenous governance and state relations.